olmallet81/URT/README.md

 Although slower than the C++ version of URT for small sample sizes, the Python wrapper performance is almost the same for large sample size and even slightly faster as the sample size increase.

 ## R wrapper
-In this sections we are going to compare the performance of the R wrappers, R6 classes and Rcpp functions with the original C++ code using the linear algebra library Armadillo using ./URT/R/benchmark.R:
+In this sections we are going to compare the performance of the R wrappers, R6 classes and Rcpp functions with the original C++ code using the linear algebra library Armadillo by running ./URT/R/benchmark.R:

 ```R
 suppressMessages(library(RcppURT))